Nasarudin Hashim

-Dato' Nasarudin Hashim (born 20 July 1950) is a Malaysian politician.
-He is the former one-term Member of Parliament (MP) of Malaysia for Parit constituency in Perak from 2004 to 2008.
-Nasarudin was also the Perak State Legislative Assemblyman for the Bota constituency having held the office for two terms between 2008 and 2013.
-He is a member of the United Malays National Organisation (UMNO) party in the ruling Barisan Nasional (BN) coalition.
+Nasarudin Hashim (born 20 July 1950) is a Malaysian politician who served as the Member of Parliament (MP) for Parit from March 2004 to March 2008 and Member of the Perak State Legislative Assembly for Bota from March 2008 to May 2018.
+He is a member of the United Malays National Organisation (UMNO), a component party of the Barisan Nasional (BN) coalition.

-As member of the Perak State Legislative Assembly, he was known for his key role in the 2009 Perak constitutional crisis.
-His defection from the People's Justice Party (PKR) back to the United Malays National Organisation (UMNO)—days after he had defected the other way earlier—helped cause the collapse of the Pakatan Rakyat (PR) government of which PKR was a component party.
+As a member of the Perak State Legislative Assembly, he was known for his key role in the 2009 Perak constitutional crisis.
+His defection from the People's Justice Party (PKR) back to the United Malays National Organisation (UMNO)—days after he had defected the other way—helped cause the collapse of the Pakatan Rakyat (PR) government of which PKR was a component party.

-Nasarudin was first elected as the MP of Parit by winning the seat in 2004 general election, representing UMNO of Barisan Nasional (BN).
-He than switched to contest the Perak state seat of Bota and elected to the state assembly in 2008 general election.
-In the 2008 election, the Pakatan Rakyat (PR) coalition took power in Perak, consigning Nasarudin's UMNO to opposition for the first time in the state's history.
+Nasarudin was first elected as the MP for Parit by winning the seat in the 2004 general election, representing UMNO of Barisan Nasional (BN).
+He then switched to contest the Perak state seat of Bota and was elected to the state assembly in the 2008 general election.
+In the 2008 election, the Pakatan Rakyat (PR) coalition took power in Perak, consigning Nasarudin's UMNO to the opposition for the first time in the state's history.
 On 25 January 2009, Nasarudin announced his defection to PKR, thus boosting the Pakatan Rakyat's narrow majority in the assembly.
 He claimed it was a "brave" decision that had the support of his constituents.
 His move was followed by the defection of eight UMNO branches in his constituency.
 However, in early February, Nasarudin defected back to UMNO.
 Joined by three other Pakatan Rakyat MPs, the defection gave the UMNO-led Barisan Nasional coalition the numbers to return to the state government.
-Nasarudin said his reversal was to ensure the "stability" of government in Perak.
+Nasarudin said his reversal was to ensure the "stability" of the government in Perak.